nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 new components from design through test is demonstrated in the [Math Component Tutorial](../MathComponent/Tutorial.md).

 The next step for developing a Component is to implement the code.
 To do this, one can generate template stubs to fill with the developer's stubs.
 To do this, a user runs the F´ tool suite to generate these stubs.
 Then implements, builds, and tests from there.
-Unit tests template stubs are generated in the same way, and should test-driven development be preferred, these tests stubs could be generated and implemented before the Component's code.
+Unit test template stubs are generated in the same way and should test-driven development be preferred, these test stubs could be generated and implemented before the Component's code.

 Finally, the Component is integrated into the deployment and the entire deployment may be built and installed.

 This tutorial will walk developers through generating the templates, building example Components, and building/installing the full deployment.
 It will use the `Ref` application as an example for this.

 ## Working the F´ Development Process with `fprime-util`